Ramkumar misses chances, Mukund fights but loses as India's singles challenge ends | Sports-Games

 Tata Open is India's biggest ATP event but the players have not been able to cash in on the chances that are coming their way.

+Ramkumar, though, won a consolation doubles match after entering the draw as one half of the defending champions with Miguel Angel Reys-Varela from Mexico.

+They beat Rohan Bopanna, the other part of the title holder, and his Dutch partner Botic Van De Zandschulp 7-6(5) 6-7(4) 11-9 in an edge-of-the-seat thriller.

-In the other matches of the day, Dutch player Tim van Rijthoven knocked out Moldova's Radu Albot 6-4 6-4 while the eighth seed Russian Aslan Karatsev made short work of Pablo Andujar 6-1 6-3.
+In the other singles matches of the day, Dutch player Tim van Rijthoven knocked out Moldova's Radu Albot 6-4 6-4, while the eighth seed Russian Aslan Karatsev made short work of Pablo Andujar 6-1 6-3.

 In an all-Indian affair, the pair of Jeevan Nedunchezhiyan and Sriram Balaji, who came in as an alternate team, beat wild card entrants Purav Raja and Divij Sharan 6-4 6-3.